impact on life - healthcare publishing

 The Winter Fuel Payment is to help you pay for your heating in winter.
 It is normally given towards the end of the year to everyone who gets State Retirement Pension or some other benefits and is aged 60 or over.

-If you are aged 80 or over and you are entitled to a Winter Fuel Payment you could get up to £300 depending on your circumstances in the qualifying week.
-You do not pay tax on Winter Fuel Payments.
 If you do not currently receive a Winter Fuel Payment, and think you might qualify, then check with the Winter Fuel Payments helpline.

 Lifelines and community alarms